 Music is so much more than entertainment.
 The connection between music lessons and better performance on IQ tests has been accepted for a long time in the education world.
-My focus is not on boosting my kids IQ by 7 points so much as offering them rich and diverse experiences with hopes that something will strike their fancy and turn into a passion or pastime.
-Learning to play an instrument takes dedication and for me that alone is a wonderful take away.
-Books are a great place to start exploring different instruments with very young kids from the comfort of your own home.
-If you live in an area with a symphony check to see when they might have child friendly performances and workshops to see the instruments in action.
+My focus is not solely on boosting my kids IQ by 7 points.
+But to offer them rich and diverse experiences with hopes that something will strike their fancy and turn into a passion or pastime.
+Learning to play an instrument takes dedication.
+For me, that alone is a wonderful takeaway.
+Books about music for kids are a great place to start exploring different instruments with very young kids from the comfort of your own home.
+If you live in an area with a symphony check to see when they might have child-friendly performances and workshops to see the instruments in action.

 Here are 15 books about music for kids to check out at your house.
 The book title will take you to Amazon.com via an affiliate link.

 This Jazz Man by Karen Ehrhardt is my new favorite book.
-The book updates the classic children’s song “This Old Man” and inserts all different men in a jazz band, however at the end of the book it explains that each jazz man is actually a real person including Louis Armstrong, Dizzy Gillespie and more!
+The book updates the classic children’s song “This Old Man” and inserts all different men in a jazz band.
+However, at the end of the book, it explains that each jazz man is actually a real person including Louis Armstrong, Dizzy Gillespie, and more!
 I love the bios at the end of the book because I want to learn more about jazz too.
-OK back to the book, the book itself is a counting book, and my son eats it up, he loves calling out the number and instrument as I read the rhyme.
-He has had me read it countless times today and I haven’t minded one bit,the pictures by R.G.
-Roth are adorable, and all in all I just love this book!
+OK back to the book!
+The book itself is a counting book, and my son eats it up.
+He loves calling out the number and instrument as I read the rhyme.
+I’ve read it to him countless times today and I haven’t minded one bit.
+The pictures by R.G.
+Roth are adorable, and all in all, I just love this book!

 Edited: This has been the bedtime book of choice for over two weeks now, I take back my comment about it not being one to snuggle up with!